Scientific Name

 Description

-Crassula muscosa, also known as Crassula lycopodioides, is a bushy succulent with erect to decumbent, more or less branched stems and tiny leaves densely packed around the slender stem, forming a square mass.
+Crassula muscosa, also known as Crassula lycopodioides, is a bushy succulent with erect to decumbent, more or less branched stems and tiny leaves densely packed around the slender stems, forming a square mass.
 It is very variable in size and leaf shape and can grow up to 16 inches (40 cm) tall.
 The branches often curve towards the light and can reach up to 20 inches (50 cm) in length and 0.4 inches (1 cm) in diameter.
 The main branches are woody, at least at the base.
-The leaves are light green or grey- to brownish-green, and the old ones usually remain attached to branches.
+The leaves are light green or grey-green to brownish-green, and the old ones usually remain attached to branches.

 The tiny flowers are cup-shaped, pale yellowish-green to brown, and appear in summer.